jesselatimer/incursion/public/imported/Untitled bdc6de8db0684c94b1c7bd75c54e41ab.md

 # Untitled

-Your Power and Capacity.
+Your Thaumaturgic Power and Endurance.
 Both must be at least 1 for you to be capable of magic.
 There is no hard cap, but the most you can start with is 9.